jingzhian/mkdocs-md-notes/docs/ophthalmology.md

 - Worry blockage of trabecular
 - Carbonic anhydrous inhibitor injection

+#### Lens Dislocation

+Lens dislocation can present with acute vision loss after trauma.
+It is commonly associated with iris tremulousness and does not cause RAPD.

 ### Blunt Trauma to the Posterior Segment

 #### Choroidal Rupture